sanchitdilipjain/deploy-grafana-ec2/docs/index.md

 ## Install Grafana

 **Introduction**
-<br>Grafana is an open source software that is reowned in creating graphs and visualizations for end users to articulate the time-series data.
-In this tutorial, we will focus on following steps and it will carry out on an EC2 Instance with Amazon Linux 2 as the operating system
+<br>Grafana is open-source software famous for creating graphs and visualizations for end-users to articulate the time-series data.
+In this tutorial, we will focus on the following steps and it will carry out on an EC2 Instance with Amazon Linux 2 as the operating system
 - Provisioning Ec2 server
 - Installation of Grafana
 - Testing the setup
+- Adding Data Source in the Grafana
+- Testing CloudWatch as a Data Source

-Step 1 - Provisioning Ec2 server
+**Step 1 - Provisioning Ec2 server**

-  - Launch an Amazon Linux 2 AMI EC2 Instance with below configuration
+  - Launch an Amazon Linux 2 AMI EC2 Instance with the below configuration

        - AWS AMI for Ec2